corinnt/dripseq-peaks/README.md

 - check which tools OSCAR has with `module avail bed*`
 - confirm Oscar will be able to use -x64 rosetta environment (or that all the tools are already on Oscar)
 - fix `TOOLS_PATH` variable in `rloop-peaks.sh`(or delete if Oscar has Trimmomatic on path)
-- finish SLURM batch script for Oscar - go to COBRE hours if needed
+- add Slurm commands to batch script - go to COBRE hours if needed
 - finish Oscar README use instructions

 **Visualizations**